 |Gunvor: Repeat of Q2 Volatility Hard to See|

-Despite having its business model tested during the first half of 2020 commodities trader Gunvor’s robust risk management and strong market analysis helped it produce its best second quarter ever, according to CEO Torbjorn Tornqvist.
-Here, Tornqvist explains how Gunvor is well positioned to take advantage in a growing market for LNG, as well as discussing how its European refining operations have been adapted in response to Covid-19 and the firm’s view of the renewables sector, where it sees plenty of opportunity.
+Despite having its business model tested during the first half of 2020 commodities trader Gunvor’s robust Risk management refers to the process of identifying, assessing, and prioritizing potential risks in order to minimize their negative impact on an organization or individual.
+In the energy commodities trading...
+Read more and strong market analysis helped it produce its best second quarter ever, according to CEO Torbjorn Tornqvist.
+Here, Tornqvist explains how Gunvor is well positioned to take advantage in a growing market for LNG, as well as discussing how its European refining operations have been adapted in response to Covid-19 and the firm’s view of the Renewables: Renewables, also known as renewable energy sources, refer to sources of energy that are replenished naturally and are considered to be environmentally friendly and sustainable.
+Unlike fossil fuels, which...
+Read more sector, where it sees plenty of opportunity.

 EI: The second quarter of this year produced a “super-contango” the likes of which we have never seen before (EIF Jun.3’20).
 In this new era of global uncertainty caused by Covid-19, can you see this degree of turbulence returning to the oil markets?

 Törnqvist: The sell-off was created by a combination of several extraordinary factors.
 Starting with a misjudged Opec meeting in March, which resulted in free-for-all production at a time when we saw demand collapse like never in history.
 As a consequence, there was a massive oversupply to the tune of 20 million-30 million barrels for a short period of time.
 It is very hard to see this combination of circumstances hitting the market again in the foreseeable future.